-Whereas, a predetermined order of business and the adoption of rules of procedure for City Council meetings will be the most expedient means of conducting Council Meetings; and
+Whereas, a predetermined order of business and the adoption of rules of procedure for City Council meetings establish the most expedient means of conducting Council meetings; and

-Whereas, such order of business and rules of procedure will avoid confusion and aid in the expeditious handling of business; now, therefore,
+Whereas, such order of business and rules of procedure will avoid confusion and aid in the expeditious handling of business;

-Be it resolved by the City Council of the City of Kirkland as follows:
+NOW, THEREFORE, be it resolved by the City Council of the City of Kirkland as follows:

 Section 1.
-The order of procedure herein contained shall govern deliberations and meetings of the Council of the City of Kirkland, Washington.
+The order of procedure contained in this Resolution shall govern deliberations and meetings of the Council of the City of Kirkland, Washington.